jpasierbb/5G_docker_open5gs/README.md

 ## Configuration

-After run your 5G core network, you need to modify iptables rules for DOCKER-USER chain.
+After running your 5G core network, you need to modify iptables rules for DOCKER-USER chain.
 To do that, use commands below:

 ```